Tison Street

-Tison C. Street aka Curry Tison Street (born May 20, 1943 in Boston, Massachusetts) is a graduate of Harvard College ‘65 and an American composer of contemporary classical music and violinist.
+Tison C. Street aka Curry Tison Street (born May 20, 1943 in Boston, Massachusetts) is an American composer of contemporary classical music and violinist.

+Early life and education

-He studied violin with Einar Hansen, of the Boston Symphony Orchestra, from 1951 to 1959.
-He later studied composition at Harvard University with Leon Kirchner and David Del Tredici, receiving B.A. and M.A. degrees.
-In 1973 he won the Rome Prize and spent a year at the American Academy in Rome.
+Tison Street was born in Boston on 20 May 1943 to J. Curry Street and Leila Fripp Tison Street.
+After studying violin with Einar Hansen of the Boston Symphony Orchestra from 1951 to 1959, he studied a composition with Leon Kirchner and David Del Tredici at Harvard University, where he received his B.A. in 1965 and M.A. in 1971.